AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##VWMA - Volume Weighted Moving Average
 ### Description
-VWMA is a non-cumulated smoothed average.
-This moving average is weighted based on the various volumes for the periods.
+VWMA is a non-cumulated smoothed average that is weighted based on the various volumes for the periods.

 ### Usage
 ```cs